MobilityDB/MobilityDB/doc/contributing/tpointcloud_schema_design_notes.md

 **`UNIQUE (pcid, name)`** is what makes `pc_schema_check_xyzm` unambiguous: the X, Y, Z and M dimensions are found by name, so two dimensions sharing one name would leave the choice to array order.

 The domains are libpc's own.
 The interpretation names are the ten of `pc_schema.c:21-22`. `unknown`, the eleventh, sits **outside** the domain: it is what the parser answers for a value it does not recognise, not a storage a schema states.
-The compression names are those of `pc_compression_string` (`pc_schema.c:84-93`).
+The compression names are those of `pc_compression_name` (`pc_schema.c:84-93`).

 ## The example of the manual, stated in SQL